Patrick T Harker

 Research Phase II: Optimization Models for Freight Transportation Systems

 Soon after joining the Wharton faculty, I was awarded a Presidential Young Investigator grant from the National Science Foundation.
-This award not only recognized excellence in one’s early career trajectory but also encouraged university- industry collaboration.
-As a result, I received funding from the Burlington Northern Railroad to help develop the optimization models that became part of Advanced Railroad Electronics System, or ARES.
-This work again led to several doctoral students working on this project as well as leading to patents on the underlying algorithms.
+This award not only recognized excellence in one’s early career trajectory but also encouraged university–industry collaboration.
+As a result, I received funding from the Burlington Northern Railroad to help develop the optimization models that became part of the Advanced Railroad Electronics System, or ARES.
+This work again led to several doctoral students working on the project as well as to patents on the underlying algorithms.
 Two examples of this work include:

 Research Phase III: Service Operations and Financial Services

-Having become the Director of the Fishman Davidson Center for the Study of the Service Sector at Wharton, I then pivoted my work to broader issues related to the service economy and specifically, financial services.
-This work was supported by a major grant from the Sloan Foundation that we received in the Financial Institution Center where I led the productivity study in retail banking.
-Once again, a group of graduate students joined me in conducting this research that led to a stream of work related to competition in the service sector, productivity in financial services, and broader concepts of customer efficiency and its management.
+Having become the Director of the Fishman Davidson Center for the Study of the Service Sector at Wharton, I then pivoted my work to broader issues related to the service economy and, specifically, financial services.
+This work was supported by a major grant from the Sloan Foundation that we received in the Financial Institutions Center, where I led the productivity study in retail banking.
+Once again, a group of graduate students joined me in conducting this research, which led to a stream of work related to competition in the service sector, productivity in financial services, and broader concepts of customer efficiency and its management.
 A few representative articles in this space are:

 Research Phase IV: Dean, University President and Federal Reserve President

 The next pivot I made was to begin a career as an academic leader and, for the last decade, as President and CEO of the Federal Reserve Bank of Philadelphia.
 While my ability to publish research was and is limited in these roles, I continued to invest in state-of-the-art research capability in each institution.
-Thus, I moved from being the author of the work to developing the researchers and infrastructure to make significant advances in a wide variety of disciplines.
-That said, as Fed President, we still communicate our ideas, but in the form of speeches that can be found here:
+Thus, I moved from being the author of the work to developing the researchers and the infrastructure to make significant advances in a wide variety of disciplines.
+That said, as Fed President we still communicated our ideas, but in the form of speeches, which can be found here:

 https://www.philadelphiafed.org/search-results/all-work?searchtype=speeches-harker